Nelumbo lutea (American Lotus)

 Leaves and stem:

-Large, round, smooth and hydrophobic leaves, richly green, 12 to 28 inches across, attached centrally to long sturdy leaf stalk arising from the submerged tuberous stem on the water's muddy bottom.
-Leaves rise a foot or more above the surface of the water.
+Leaves are round, 12 to 28 inches (30 to 70 cm) diameter, toothless, hairless, often curly around the edges forming a shallow bowl, and attached centrally to long sturdy stalk arising from the submerged tuberous rhizome on the water's muddy bottom.
+Leaves rise a foot or more above the surface of the water, but not above the flowers, and can flatten out and become floating later in the season.
+Large, dense colonies are typically formed.

 Fruit: